 We know it’s still summer, so — to help you prepare for the upcoming autumn and fall season — we’ve made a list of 11 types of Pumpkins that are easy to grow and will look stunning in your backyard.

 We’ve even described each pumpkin down to size and whether they’re better for roasting or making jack o’lanterns, so read on and get ready to plant your crop wherever you can.

 1. Miniature Pumpkins

-If you’re looking for a little orange pumpkin for your table you’ll want to grow “Jack B. Little” pumpkins.
-These types of pumpkins are easily complemented with the “Baby Boo” species, which emerge a similar size but bright white.
+If you’re looking for a little orange pumpkin for your table, you’ll want to grow “Jack B. Little” pumpkins.
+These pumpkins are easily complemented by the “Baby Boo” species, which emerge a similar size but bright white.

-These seeds are fairly low maintenance compared to other pumpkins, and can easily be grown in a container on your deck or balcony.
-Once they emerge you can use them for fall decorating, or in a pie like any other one.
-Best of all, you can hollow them out and use them as bowls full of applesauce, turkey stuffing, or soup on your Thanksgiving table.
+These varieties are relatively low maintenance compared to other pumpkins, and can easily be grown in a container on your deck or balcony.
+Once you’ve harvested them you can use them for fall decorating, or in a pie like any other pumpkin.
+Best of all, you can hollow them out as bowls full of applesauce, turkey stuffing, or soup on your Thanksgiving table.

 2. Autumn Gold

 These pumpkins are prized for their infamous “precious yellow gene,” meaning they turn gold weeks before other pumpkins, and you’ll never be left with green fruit come harvest time.